jchristey/DH110-22f/InterfaceDesignSystem/README.md

 - The blue color scheme, the Roboto Condensed font
 - The split background logo (last sample) were the preferred options

-Attached below is a mockup of the login page using the findings of the impression test.
+Attached below is a mockup of the final design for the login page using the findings of the impression test.

 <p align="center">
     <img width="200" src="signup.png" alt="final interface design">
 </p>

-Attached below (for the accessibility check) is the combination of these options for the final interface.

 ### Accessibility check